Songwriting Interview with Ian Sherwood

 - How to write that many songs in a short time?

-- How do you set up a songwriting sprint to create a batch of new songs?
+- How to set up a songwriting sprint to create a batch of new songs?

 Ian, what was your motivation to write more material when you already had 40 songs ready to record?